fsharp/fsharp/README.md

 ## Building

-To build and install on non-MacOS systems:
+To build and install on non-MacOS Unix systems:
 ```
 ./autogen.sh
 make